julianoterres/marvel-app-swift-mvp-architecture/README.md

 This project contains how tool of the automator process, the fastlane.

-With the follow commands listing bellow:
+### Individual Commands

+Bellow have the commands that you can run individuality.

+	create_app_store
+	get_certificates_and_provisioning_profile
+	keychain_unlock
 	install_pods
+	generate_screenshots
+	add_external_users
 	execute_tests
-	screenshots
-	create_app_itunes
-	get_certificates_signing
-	get_certificates_provisioning_profile
 	make_build

-	send_production
-	send_testfligth
+### Send to testflight

+Below have the command that send app to testflight

+	send_testflight

+that execute in order the commands bellow:

+1. keychain_unlock
+2. get_certificates_and_provisioning_profile
+3. add_external_users
+4. install_pods
+5. execute_tests
+6. make_build
+7. send_app_testflight
+8. slack_success

+### Send to apple store

+Below have the command that send app to apple store (production)

+	send_store

+that execute in order the commands bellow:

+1. keychain_unlock
+2. get_certificates_and_provisioning_profile
+3. install_pods
+4. execute_tests
+5. generate_screenshots
+6. make_build
+7. send_apple_store
+8. slack_success

 ## Crashlytics

 This project contains the Fabric to monitor the crashes in app.

 ## Continuous Integration